hoangpham5694/laravel-simple-admin-genetator/README.md

 Example: `php artisan sag:generate_ui Blog`

 Then open `http://localhost/admin/blog` to see your new UI.
-Your files of functionalities will generate follow structure below.
-Open and edit them by the way you want.
+Your functionality files will be generated following the structure below.
+Open and edit them as you wish.
 #### File Structure
 ```
 ┣ 📂Http